Huntingdonshire Branch pubs selling real ale

 64 Berkeley Street

 A community pub with two bars, one a traditional bar with rustic beams, the other a modern sports bar with pool, darts and plasma screens for all sporting occasions.
 The large garden with children's play area is popular in summer.
 A heated covered smoking area caters for the smokers.
+Food now available.

 St Mary's Street